Purdue vs. Tennessee: Odds, spread, over/under - November 21

 Purdue vs. Tennessee: Odds, spread, over/under and other Vegas lines - November 21

-The Purdue Boilermakers (4-0) will attempt to build on a four-game winning run when they host the Tennessee Volunteers (4-0) at 8:00 PM ET on Tuesday, November 21, 2023.
-The Volunteers have also taken four games in a row.
+The Purdue Boilermakers (4-0) take a four-game winning streak into a road matchup with the Tennessee Volunteers (4-0), winners of four straight as well.
+It tips at 8:00 PM ET (on ESPN) on Tuesday, November 21, 2023.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Purdue vs. Tennessee matchup.
+In this article, you can take a look at odds and spreads for the Purdue vs. Tennessee matchup across multiple sportsbooks.

 Purdue vs. Tennessee Game Info